Why the London System Works

 1.c4 c5 2.Nc3 Nc6 3.g3 g6 4.Bg2 Bg7 5.Nf3 Nf6

 Both sides fianchetto.
-Subtle move-order decides who gets a favorable d4 break.
+Subtle move-order differences decide who gets a favorable d4 break — know the theory or you'll hand over the initiative.

 Reversed Sicilian (1...e5)